Electrical Flows over Spanning Trees: Computations

 \subsection{More computational Plots}

-Recall that for our computational experiments, we constructed instances on $25 \times 25$ grids with sparsification probability $p \in \{0.05,0.1, 0.2\}$.
+Recall that for our first set of computational experiments, we constructed instances on $25 \times 25$ grids with sparsification probability $p \in \{0.05,0.1, 0.2\}$.
 Moreover we consider demands and resistances randomly chosen in $[0.5,1.5]$ and $[1,10]$ respectively.
 We benchmarked the performance of depth-first search (DFS) trees, \textsc{RIDe}, the Layered-Matching (LM) heuristic, the Branch Exchange heuristic and the convex integer program given in the previous section.
-Previously, we only provided plots that compare the LM heuristic with Branch Exchange.
-In this section, we provide plots that compare all the aforementioned algorithms.

-We find that the MIP solver mostly failed to even find a feasible solution for sparsified $25\times 25$ grids instances in a 24-hour time limit.
-To help the IP solver, we provide a warm start solution using different algorithms and let the solver run for 24 hours.
-In most cases, this outperforms the Branch Exchange heuristic after running for the same one day time limit.
-In addition, running the MIP with the LM output as a warm-start obtains the same performance as initializing Branch Exchange with the LM output (as opposed to a DFS tree), however the MIP additionally gives provable optimality gaps.

-Finally, the computations suggest that the approximation factor obtained by \textsc{RIDe} in practice is in fact much better than the worst-case theoretical bounds we show in the paper.
-Furthermore, as demonstrated in the figure below, the performance of \textsc{RIDe} and LM significantly improve as the graph gets sparser, and their improvement over Branch Exchange becomes more pronounced.
+In the main body of the paper we only presented the plots for when the sparsification probability was $p = 0.2$.
+Here, we present additional plots (with more details about the performance of \textsc{Ride} and Branch Exchange initialized with the LM tree) for varying sparsification probabilities $p \in \{0.05,0.1, 0.2\}$.